tjheslin1/sunday-arcana-recruitment/doc.md

 As an action, you present your holy symbol and followers that can see or hear you within 30 feet are bolstered with a divine confidence.

-With this your followers will not leave their party out of fear, possiblly as a result when rolling on an _Adventure failure_ table in [Appendix A](#p10), during their next adventure.
+With this inpsiration your followers will not leave their party out of fear, possiblly as a result when rolling on an _Adventure failure_ table in [Appendix A](#p10), during their next adventure.

 <img